industrialsynthfreak/xr3/README.md

 ## Issues

-- Possibly it won't work properly in very close source-detector relative positioning
+- Possibly it won't work properly in very close source-detector relative positioning.
+- No other radiation (excl x-ray/gamma)
 - Linear interpolation of mass attenuation / photoabsorption coefficients
 - Point isotropic sources only
 - All detectors are simulated as cylinders oriented to a source